terra-money/terrain/README.md

 }
 ```

 <sub> **Important:** _If you have initialized the contract without using the `terrain deploy` command or have manually changed the `refs.terrain.json` file in the project directory, you will need to sync the references to the `frontend/src` directory in order to ensure frontend functionality.
-To do so, utilize the `terrain sync-refs` command._</sub>
+To do so, use the `terrain sync-refs` command._</sub>

 After you have synced the contract references, navigate to the `frontend` directory and start the application.